Tim McCready / Timothy Bailey & The Humans

 Richmond's Cherub Records released Timothy Bailey & The Human's debut EP "Ecoutez!
 Ecoutez!" in June 2006.
 The recordings show a hard-won maturity and optimism that could only arise from a painful and honest reckoning with life's low points.

-Bailey's main songwriting concern is how people try to maintain a realistic sense of hope in the face of life's worst difficulties.
+McCready's main songwriting concern is how people try to maintain a realistic sense of hope in the face of life's worst difficulties.